dmorales21/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 <details>
 <summary> Header Explanations: </summary>

-- Type: type of version that is occurring (i.e. a beta vs final)
+- Type: the type of the version (e.g. beta, final)
 - Released?: does this type of version need to be released?
 - Branches: the branches where these version types are present (i.e. we will only find beta version numbers on the `main` branch)
 - Release Versions: the releases where the version type is applicable (i.e. we will only have alphas for major and minor releases, we will not have alphas for patch releases)